ArielElb/KNN-classifier/README.md

 The server is based on the implementation seen in the lecture presentation.
 Reads user choice and executes approppriate command.
 All communication uses the TCP protocol.

 ### Used the command design pattern

 ![image](https://github.com/ArielElb/KNN-classifier/assets/94087682/c6ff14f6-5328-421a-955e-32058018694c)

+- Invoker is the ServerCLI he holds a vector of Commands (polymorphism).
+- ConcreteCommands that inherits from Command such as :UploadCommand , SettingsCommand , ClassifyCommand ,DisplayCommand, DownloadCommand.
+- We got multi Recivers such as DefaultIO,Database that doing their actions.
+- ClientCLI - The client has parallel commands to the server so we can do what is needed on both sides.

 In this assignment our server can handle many client in parallelism using threads.<br>
 When a new client exceutes the program the server sent him this text: <br>